New Approach to the Stability of Chemical Reaction Networks: Piecewise Linear in Rates Lyapunov Functions: Introduction

 The subclass of unimolecular CRNs that have a compartmental matrix can be shown to be stable \cite{maeda78}.
 Another approach is based on the notion of monotone systems \cite{angeli10}.
 Once monotonicity is established, convergence theorems for monotone systems can be applied.

-Despite the wide range of results, they cover only a small subset of CRNs which are observed to be stable in the practice.
+Despite the wide range of results available, they only cover a small subset of CRNs which are in practice observed to be stable.
 For instance, consider the following CRN which is depicted in Figure \ref{f.crn_intro} :

 The corresponding ODE system is: